Paradise (Sade song)

 "Paradise" is a song by English band Sade from their third studio album, Stronger Than Pride (1988).
-It was released in May 1988 as the album's second single.
+It was released in May 1988 by Epic as the album's second single.
 It is Sade's most successful track on the US Billboard Hot R&B/Hip-Hop Songs chart, peaking at number one for one week.
 The single also reached number 16 on the Billboard Hot 100 and number 21 on the Billboard Dance Club Songs chart.
+Its music video was directed by Alex McDowell.
 "Paradise" is often considered one of the band's signature songs, alongside "Smooth Operator" (1984), "The Sweetest Taboo" (1985), and "No Ordinary Love" (1992).

 Composition

 "Paradise" is written in the key of F minor in common time with a tempo of 102 beats per minute.
 Adu's vocals span from F3 to A♭4.

-Reception
+Critical reception

 The song was described as "swaggering" and "sinewy" by Lloyd Bradley of BBC Music.
 Pan-European magazine Music & Media viewed it as a "brooding, percussion-orientated, summery track.
 Highly swinging through its persistent, up-tempo, although at the same time somehow restrained, groove."
+John Tague from NME said, "...well, 'Paradise' is no different to any other song she's done in the last four years, as cooly sculpted as her features and about as engaging as an average Daily Telegraph leader."
 Frank Guan of Vulture commented, "Any song titled 'Paradise' had better sound like it, and her version doesn't disappoint – in fact, no song better expresses the phase of love where disappointment is impossible."